 You have seen employees simmering for years and

-years while working with the organization.
+years while working with the organisation.
 The moment he has a better

 offer and has put in his resignation, all his pent- up feelings surge.
 A